godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Redis Datasource.md

 **3. Error Handling:** The plugin includes robust error handling, allowing developers to gracefully handle scenarios such as connection issues, key not found, and other Redis-related errors.

-**4. Integration with Godspeed Core:** The plugin seamlessly integrates with the Godspeed Core library, aligning with the principles of the Godspeed framework and enabling streamlined event-driven workflows.
+**4. Integration with Godspeed Core:** The plugin seamlessly integrates with the Godspeed Core library, aligning with the principles of the Godspeed framework and enabling streamlined event-driven functions.

 ## Plugin Components